duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

   <img align='center' src='{{site.baseurl}}/examples/img/fmt/image005.png' width='700' />
 </p>

 The screenshot below shows an example trace.
 The evolution of x and y over time is plotted.
-This trace shows the behavior which we are looking for.
+This trace shows the behavior which we are interested in.

 <p align='center'>